marbl/MetagenomeScope/README.md

 for details.

-(Probably the most consistent way to do this is just installing Graphviz and Pygraphviz from conda using `-c conda-forge`, but at that point you might as well do the entire installation from within conda...)
+(Probably the most consistent way to do this is just installing Graphviz and Pygraphviz from conda-forge, but at that point you might as well do the entire installation from within conda...)

 Anyway, once Graphviz and Pygraphviz are installed, you should be able to just